 - 1. Adding Courses.
 Once a student has officially registered for courses in a particular term, he or she may make adjustments to his or her course load by adding additional courses, dropping courses, and withdrawing from courses.
-The official Add period is defined as the first 7 calendar days of a semester or the first 4 calendar days of a summer term beginning with the first day of classes. - 2.
+Students may add classes after the first day of class only if the class has not yet met and if space is available. - 2.
 Dropping Courses.
-A student may be permitted to drop a course through the first 7 calendar days of a semester or the first 4 calendar days of a summer term beginning with the first day of classes.
+A student may be permitted to drop a course through the first 14calendar days of a semester or the first 4 calendar days of a summer term beginning with the first day of classes.
 A student will not receive a grade, and course will not appear on his or her official record when dropped during this period.
-After this period dropping a class during the time up to, and including, the last day to drop will result in "W" on the permanent record for the class(es) dropped. - 3.
-Withdrawing from Courses.
+After this period dropping a class during the time up to, and including, the last day to drop will result in "W" on the permanent record for the class(es) dropped.

+3. Withdrawing from Courses.
 A student who officially withdraws from a course within the designated period will receive a grade of "W" for the course.
-If a student wishes to withdraw from the College, he/she must complete a Request to Withdraw form, have it approved by the academic advisor, and submit it to the Records Office.

 Academic Misconduct.
 According to SOUTHWEST Policy No. 3:02:00:01/6, plagiarism, cheating and other forms of academic dishonesty are prohibited.
 A student guilty of academic misconduct, either directly or indirectly through participation or assistance, is immediately responsible to the instructor of the class.
-In addition to other possible disciplinary sanctions which may be imposed through the regular College procedures as a result of academic misconduct, the instructor has the authority to assign an "F" or a zero for the exercise or examination, or to assign an "F" in the course.
+In addition to other possible disciplinary sanctions which may be imposed through the regular College procedures as a result of academic misconduct, the instructor has the authority to assign an "F: or a zero for the exercise or examination, or to assign an "F" in the course.
 The faculty member who charges a student with academic misconduct must report the incident, including all pertinent facts to his or her Department Chairperson, within five (5) work days after the charge has been made stating what action he or she has taken according to paragraph (B) of this rule, (actions which can be taken when one is found guilty of academic misconduct).
 If the student files a grievance, the faculty member's report will be reviewed by the Academic Appeals Committee.

 Classroom Misconduct.
 According to SOUTHWEST Policy No 3:02:00:01/7, the instructor has the primary responsibility for control over classroom behavior and the maintenance of academic integrity and can order the temporary removal or exclusion from the classroom of any student engaged in disruptive conduct or conduct violating the general rules and regulations of the College.
-Extended or permanent exclusion can be affected only through appropriate procedures of the College.
+Extended or permanent exclusion can be effected only through appropriate procedures of the College.